 Marketing changes every day.
 Just a few years a ago, a flashy street-side sign advertising your company’s name and location was enough to attract new business.
 Even a print ad in the Sunday paper was sure to remind your closest prospective customers to stop by your brick-and-mortar store.
 Over the last few years, marketing - along with its platforms, audiences, and capabilities - has advanced.

-If you’ve checked out our recent on-page SEO blog post, then you’re no doubt incorporating what you learned to help your content rank higher - things like ideal content length, optimizing your H1 tags and the importance of targeting the right keywords.
+If you’ve checked out our recent on-page SEO blog post, then you’re no doubt incorporating what you learned to help your content rank higher - things like ideal content length, optimizing your h2 tags and the importance of targeting the right keywords.

 The marketing industry is filled with more tactics to consider than you can count and a host of strategic solutions positioned to address challenging pain points.
 Every once in awhile, the opportunity arises to hone in on a persistently untapped channel to create a new marketing category.

 So, I have a confession to make.
 A year ago, I had no clue “referral marketing” was anything but a buzzword.
 I certainly didn’t know referral marketing software existed.
-Sure, I understood the value of referrals (I’ve been a marketer for more than 20 years — it’s hard not to understand the value of organic word-of-mouth).
+Sure, I understood the value of referrals (I’ve been a marketer for many years — it’s hard not to understand the value of organic word-of-mouth).
 But referral marketing?
 In my experience, referrals weren’t truly optimizable or scalable — two core characteristics of any modern marketing strategy.

 According to a recent survey conducted online by Harris Poll on behalf of Ambassador, 82 percent of people say they seek recommendations from friends and family when considering a purchase.
 Brands that encourage customers to share recommendations via referral marketing are building off of a natural inclination to share with others.
 Instead of wondering about the organic conversations that online audiences are having about your brand, companies can leverage a platform that scales and transforms ...